lzell/louzell.com/markdown/notes/ses.md

   - Copy DKIM DNS records into cloudflare

-In the left sidebar, go to `SMTP settings > Create SMTP credentials`
+In the left sidebar, go to `SMTP settings > Create SMTP credentials`, then:

  - User name: ses-smtp-user.aiproxy.20240209-162011
  - Tap create
  - On the next screen, copy the SMTP user name and SMTP password